 A vibrant history

 The town of Piercefield, New York, was founded in 1801 in a portion of the western Adirondacks that later became part of St. Lawrence County.
-At the turn of the 19th Century, the town was setting records -- it became well-known for having the largest hydropower dam in North East, and it's home to the highest producing sugarbush in the world!
+At the turn of the 19th Century, the town was setting records — it became well-known for having the largest hydropower dam in the northeast, and it's home to numerous maple syrup-producing sugarbushes!

-In those days paper mills were booming, the logging industry was growing, spring water was being bottled at a record speed, and Piercefield, NY was thriving.
-The mill closed in 1933 and slowly the town of Piercefield transitioned from a booming industrial community to a tranquil residential and vacation home area just a few miles west of Tupper Lake.
+In those days paper mills were booming, the logging industry was growing, spring water was being bottled at a record speed, and Piercefield was thriving.
+The mill closed in 1933 and slowly the town of Piercefield transitioned from a booming industrial community to a tranquil residential and vacation area just a few miles west of Tupper Lake.

 Piercefield's roots haven't been forgotten.
 The history of this mill town still lives on at the Piercefield Museum, which is located in the former Piercefield School on Waller Street.